Why do you want to work here?

 HRNasty’s response to Chef number 4 is in the form of violent screams directed towards the TV: HOLY SHIT!
 Where do they get these people!
 Did he just say “A great step for his career?”
-He just told me that he hasn’t ever run a staff this size or served this many people!
+He just told me that he hasn’t ever run a staff this size or served these many people!
 I don’t want to hire a guy I need to train.
 This is my restaurant, not your bicycle with training wheels.
 I can afford to take a chance on a guy going from 200 seats to 300, but not from 50 to 300???!!!
 I want to hire a guy that can come in here who I can turn the reins over to.
 And WTF is that?
 ARE THOSE TATTOOS??
-Tattoo’s are accepted in the restaurant industry but it looks like he did time in Fulton.
+Tattoos are accepted in the restaurant industry but it looks like he did time in Fulton.
 This is a family restaurant, not an International House of Pancakes!
-If you think rolling your sleeves up makes you look like you are a hard worker, guess again, because it just makes you look like a killer that did hard time.
-At this point I am about ready to throw my day old pizza at the screen.
+If you think rolling your sleeves up makes you look like you are a hard worker, guess again, because it just makes you look like a killer that did a hard time.
+At this point, I am about ready to throw my day old pizza at the screen.

 I don’t know anything about football, but I get the feeling I look like a San Francisco fan at the Super Bowl watching their team go down.
 It is an ugly car accident happening in slo-mo.
 I know it is coming and I am not able to do a thing about it.
 Even our 15-year-old deaf dog is giving me my space and leaves the room.